pdsinterop/test-suites/README.md

 The goal of these test suites is to test which open source Personal Data Store implementations comply with which protocol specs.

+## Info on what each test suite tests
+So far, there is only one test suite here, namely [webid-provider](./docs/webid-provider.md).

 ## Running testers against servers in a Docker testnet

 To summarize the test results, we have opted to build them in Docker